Aejohnso/Springboard/Capstone 1 Project/README.md

-Predicting Airbnb User Bookings with Supervised Machine Learning Capstone #1 Final Report
+# Predicting Airbnb User Bookings with Supervised Machine Learning
-Anthony Johnson

-Introduction
+See the full code [here](https://github.com/Aejohnso/Springboard/tree/master/Capstone%201%20Project).
+See the full report [here](https://github.com/Aejohnso/Springboard/blob/master/Capstone%201%20Project/Final%20Report.pdf).

+Summary
 Airbnb is an online tool for connecting homeowners (hosts) with people looking for a place to stay (users).
 More successful connections, or bookings, means more revenue, and so it is in Airbnb’s interest to make the user experience as smooth as possible.
 Airbnb thus uses data to optimize user experience and increase the number of bookings.

 Airbnb would likely benefit from a predictive model of how soon a user will make their first booking, based on typical user actions, profiles, etc. That is, there could be a strong correlation between specific user profiles/actions and the likelihood that the user will make a booking or not.